dotnet/docs-maui/docs/user-interface/controls/webview.md

 # WebView

-The .NET Multi-platform App UI (.NET MAUI) `WebView` displays remote web pages, local HTML files, and HTML strings, in an app.
-The content displayed a `WebView` includes support for Cascading Style Sheets (CSS), and JavaScript.
-By default, .NET MAUI projects include the platform permissions required for a `WebView` to display a remote web page.
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.WebView> displays remote web pages, local HTML files, and HTML strings, in an app.
+The content displayed a <xref:Microsoft.Maui.Controls.WebView> includes support for Cascading Style Sheets (CSS), and JavaScript.
+By default, .NET MAUI projects include the platform permissions required for a <xref:Microsoft.Maui.Controls.WebView> to display a remote web page.

-`WebView` defines the following properties:
+<xref:Microsoft.Maui.Controls.WebView> defines the following properties:

 - `Cookies`, of type `CookieContainer`, provides storage for a collection of cookies.
 - `CanGoBack`, of type `bool`, indicates whether the user can navigate to previous pages.
 This is a read-only property.
 - `CanGoForward`, of type `bool`, indicates whether the user can navigate forward.
 This is a read-only property.
-- `Source`, of type `WebViewSource`, represents the location that the `WebView` displays.
+- `Source`, of type `WebViewSource`, represents the location that the <xref:Microsoft.Maui.Controls.WebView> displays.

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

 The `Source` property can be set to an `UrlWebViewSource` object or a `HtmlWebViewSource` object, which both derive from `WebViewSource`.
 A `UrlWebViewSource` is used for loading a web page specified with a URL, while a `HtmlWebViewSource` object is used for loading a local HTML file, or local HTML.

-`WebView` defines a `Navigating` event that's raised when page navigation starts, and a `Navigated` event that's raised when page navigation completes.
+<xref:Microsoft.Maui.Controls.WebView> defines a `Navigating` event that's raised when page navigation starts, and a `Navigated` event that's raised when page navigation completes.
 The `WebNavigatingEventArgs` object that accompanies the `Navigating` event defines a `Cancel` property of type `bool` that can be used to cancel navigation.
 The `WebNavigatedEventArgs` object that accompanies the `Navigated` event defines a `Result` property of type `WebNavigationResult` that indicates the navigation result.

 > [!IMPORTANT]
-> A `WebView` must specify its `HeightRequest` and `WidthRequest` properties when contained in a <xref:Microsoft.Maui.Controls.HorizontalStackLayout>, <xref:Microsoft.Maui.Controls.StackLayout>, or <xref:Microsoft.Maui.Controls.VerticalStackLayout>.
-If you fail to specify these properties, the `WebView` will not render.
+> A <xref:Microsoft.Maui.Controls.WebView> must specify its `HeightRequest` and `WidthRequest` properties when contained in a <xref:Microsoft.Maui.Controls.HorizontalStackLayout>, <xref:Microsoft.Maui.Controls.StackLayout>, or <xref:Microsoft.Maui.Controls.VerticalStackLayout>.
+If you fail to specify these properties, the <xref:Microsoft.Maui.Controls.WebView> will not render.

 ## Display a web page